BlueBrain/hpc-coding-conventions/cpp/formatting/README.md

 // optional *markown* description
 // Multiline description is supported
+// clang-format: KEY: VALUE
+// clang-format: KEY: VALUE

 template <typename T>
 your cpp(code);
 ```

 If a C++ snippet highlights a particular clang-format configuration key, then it should be named after it.
+Additional Clang-Format key/value
+can be referenced in the C++ snippet directly.